e11bio/volara/docs/source/tutorial.rst

   imshow(fragments.array("r")[30])

-As you can see, we get a fragments of full segmentations, which is expected given that we are working blockwise.
+As you can see, we get a fragments array of full segmentations, which is expected given that we are working blockwise.
 Note that you can clearly see the block boundaries.

 Fragment Graph